foxkit-us/PyIRC/README.md

 Note the IRCv3.2 support has not been extensively tested due to the lack of conforming implementations.

-The library presently supports the following using an extensions system:
+The library presently supports the following using an extensions system, meaning all of these are optional:
 - Channel autojoin
+- Autorejoin on kick
 - STARTTLS (automatic SSL negotiation)
 - IRCv3 Message tags, though not thoroughly tested
 - SASL (PLAIN auth only right now - more methods are coming)